ql909/zkp_synthetic-data/README.md

-This repository contains code for the Trustworthy Exchange of Synthetic Data Through Zero-Knowledge Proof paper.
+This repository contains code for the Trustworthy Trading of Synthetic Data Using Zero-Knowledge Proofs paper.